palmacas/MacroBoard/README.md

 ## Getting Started

-This sample shows how to setup te keyboard to work with CircuitPython and KMK Firmware.
+To set up the keyboard to work with CircuitPython and KMK Firmware, follow these steps:

 ### CircuitPython Installation

 1. Enter Bootloader Mode
    - Press and hold the "BOOT" button.
-   - Connect the Seeed XIAO RP2040 to your computer while you still hold the button.
+   - Connect the Seeed XIAO RP2040 to your computer while still holding the button.
-   - The computer then will show a new drive RPI-RP2.
+   - Your computer should now show a new drive, RPI-RP2.
 2. Download the [firmware](https://circuitpython.org/board/seeeduino_xiao_rp2040/) for Seeed Studio XIAO RP2040.
 3. Drag the .uf2 file to the drive RPI-RP2.
-4. Check the drive, the name now has changed to CIRCUITPY.
+4. Check the drive.
+The name should now have changed to CIRCUITPY.

 ### NeoPixel Support

-1. Download the file [*neopixel.py*](https://github.com/adafruit/Adafruit_CircuitPython_NeoPixel/blob/main/neopixel.py) and copy it to the root directory in drive CIRCUITPY.
+5. Download the file [*neopixel.py*](https://github.com/adafruit/Adafruit_CircuitPython_NeoPixel/blob/main/neopixel.py) and copy it to the root directory on drive CIRCUITPY.

 ### KMK Installation

-1. Download the [KMK Firmware](https://github.com/KMKfw/kmk_firmware) repository as a ZIP file.
+6. Download the [KMK Firmware](https://github.com/KMKfw/kmk_firmware) repository as a ZIP file.
-2. Extract all the files from de ZIP file, and copy the *kmk* folder to the root directory in drive CIRCUITPY.
+7. Extract all files from de ZIP file and copy the *kmk* folder to the root directory on drive CIRCUITPY.
-3. Download the files *code.py* and *boot.py* from the folder [firmware](firmware).
+8. Download the files *code.py* and *boot.py* from the [firmware](firmware) folder.
-4. Copy the files to the drive CIRCUITPY.
+9. Copy the files to the drive CIRCUITPY.
-5. Restart the keyboard by pressing the "RESET" button or disconnect and connect to the computer.
+10. Restart the keyboard by pressing the "RESET" button or disconnecting and reconnecting to the computer.

 ### Keyboard Configuration

-The key mapping defines the function and behaviour of each key using a keycode or a set of keycodes.
-The following code can be found in the file *code.py*, showing the key mapping for the MacroBoard.
+The key mapping defines the function and behavior of each key using a keycode or set of keycodes.
+The following code, which can be found in the file *code.py*, shows the key mapping for MacroBoard.

 ```python
 # Keymap